phoughton/pylorawan/README.md

 It now also supports the RAK3172 device.

-It uses the RAK devices AT commands to join the network and send the data
+It uses the RAK devices' built-in [AT command](https://en.wikipedia.org/wiki/Hayes_command_set) support to join The Things Network and send data.

 ## How do I use this?